reply-fr/sustainable-personal-accounts/PITCHME.md

 ![bg 100%](./media/cloudwatch-dashboard.png)

 ---
-## :clapper: Initiative progress
+## :clapper: Initiative timeline

-🥚 Validate the concept with AWS Control Tower specialists (Dec)
+🥚 Validate the concept with AWS Control Tower specialists (Dec 2021)

-🐣 Develop the solution for internal usage of Reply
+🐣 Introduce SPA at AWS Summit in Paris (April 2022)

-🐤 Release of public GitHub repository of SPA
+🐤 Release of public GitHub repository of SPA (Summer 2022)

-🐥 Present SPA at AWS Summit in Paris (April)
+🐥 Adapt the solution to multiple enterprises

-🐦 Adapt the solution to multiple enterprises
+🐦 Present SPA governance capabilities at AWS Summit in Paris (April 2023)

 🐧 Release of technical blog post on the SPA design (H2)